 Return of Callisto and Return From the Grave

 Callisto’s next appearance simply titled “The Return of Callisto” was also written by her creator RJ Stewart.
-This story I don’t think was as strong as her first episode.
-Its a classic episode all around, but it is flawed in some ways.

 The premise sees Callisto escape from the prison Xena left her in.
 She frees the rest of her army from prison (after making her captor squeal like a pig in pain, literally).
 Callisto goes on a massive rampage, slaughtering many more innocent people, including Gabrielle’s new husband Perdicus.
 Gabrielle consumed with grief tries to murder Callisto when she sleeps, but finds she cannot and ends up waking Callisto up.
 Callisto captures her and uses her to capture Xena.
 With both of them at her mercy Callisto prepares to torture them both to death, but they are freed (inadvertently) by Joxer.